opsit-io/opsit-explang-docs/docs/explang-lisp.md

-In the following example the 'r' argument, which is marked with `&REST` and `&KEY`, is used to collect pairs of argument names (keywords) and their walues.
+In the following example the 'r' argument, which is marked with `&REST` and `&KEY`, is used to collect pairs of argument names (keywords) and their values.
 And the `&ALLOW-OTHER-KEYS` allows the function to accept any keyword arguments.